We may earn commission from affiliate links →

-It contains 300 houses, a forest, two artificial lakes, windmills, pottery workshops, houses of simple village people like farmers, shepherds, potters, a church, a working inn, and a pub.
-All are looking exactly how a Romanian village looked before 1750.
+It contains 300 houses, a forest, two artificial lakes, windmills, pottery workshops, houses of simple village people like farmers, shepherds, and potters, a church, a working inn, and a pub.
+All are looking exactly how a Romanian village once looked before 1750.
 Idyllic beyond imagination.

 This 15th-century dreamy castle, Corvin Castle, can be seen on many travel-related Instagram pages for looking like it’s straight out of a fantasy movie.
 It combines Gothic and Renaissance architectural styles, taking the most attractive features from both.

 These high fortified stone walls, towers, bastions with pointy red-tile rooftops, a long stone bridge leading up to the entrance, a courtyard, dreamy windows, and balconies have to be one of the places in Romania to up your Insta game.
 It looks just how we used to imagine medieval fairy tale castles as kids, home to princesses and dragon-slaying knights.

 Sitting high on the top of a rocky hill, surrounded by forests on all sides, with fortified walls, this castle resembles Highgarden from the popular TV series Game of Thrones.

 It was built around the 14th century as a defense system for the surrounding Saxon villages, and it also provided shelter for refugees in times of crisis.

 This citadel complex contains 30 houses, a school, a small shrine, a museum, mazes inside the building, nine watchtowers, two bastions, and a drawbridge.